A Recipe for Watermarking Diffusion Models: Conclusion and discussion

-\section{Conclusion and Discussion}
+\section{Conclusion and discussion}

 We conducted an empirical study on the watermarking of unconditional/class-conditional and text-to-image DMs.
-Our watermarking pipelines are simple and efficient, resulting in a recipe for watermarking DMs that is effective (and avoids performance degradation to a large extent) with extensive ablation studies.
-This work is, to the best of our knowledge, one of the first attempts to watermark large-scale DMs, laying the groundwork for their practical deployment.
+Our watermarking pipelines are simple and efficient, resulting in a recipe for watermarking DMs that is effective (and avoids performance degradation to a large extent) with extensive ablation studies, laying the groundwork for practical deployment.

-\textbf{Future work and broader impact.} Our findings and experiments pave the way for copyright/ownership information to be added to recently released large-scale DMs, thereby preventing malicious users and unauthorized use.
-Future works may include a more efficient method for adding a watermark while maintaining the same performance as models without watermarks.
-Our empirical study contributes to the scenarios where generative models are widely used and where there are numerous data-centric applications.
-Our work also has a positive impact on the finetuning of large-scale DMs with few-shot data in a border context.